Loading...

 Services

 Annual contracts run over the academic year.
 Orders are taken during the Summer term, ready for the work to begin in September.
-Any number of days can be purchased and will be delivered over the academic year.
+Any number of units can be purchased and will be delivered over the academic year.
 Delivery of annual contracts takes priority over mid year ad hoc work.
-As part of the contract the psychologist will hold a phone planning meeting with the school to discuss their requirements at no extra charge.
+The contract can include the educational psychologist working with individual children, delivering training to staff or parents, staff supervision, school wide advice and support across a range of topics.

 Consists of a 45 minute phone discussion between the school and the Educational Psychologist, plus 15 minute report writing by the psychologist to ensure there is a record of the discussion.